About Us

 Mission

-Our mission is to prevent poisonings, save lives, and limit injury from poisoning by providing free, expert guidance online or by phone, 24/7.
-Poison control services optimize poisoning outcomes and decrease health care costs.
+Our mission is to prevent poisonings, save lives, and limit injury from poisoning by providing free, expert, online, 24/7 guidance.
+Poison Control services optimize poisoning outcomes and decrease health care costs.

-While fulfilling this mission, we are committed to building a diverse and inclusive community, serving each of you with respect and compassion.
-We provide free guidance to everyone who reaches out to us for help with a poisoning, regardless of race, religion, ethnicity, culture, socioeconomic status, sexual orientation, political view, or insurance coverage.
-When you contact us for help, we don’t ask you about any of that.
-We only ask you for medically relevant information which may include age, gender, and weight, but only so we can give you the best care and so we can make appropriate triage and treatment recommendations.
+While fulfilling this mission, we are committed to providing free guidance to everyone who reaches out to us for help with a poisoning, regardless of race, religion, ethnicity, culture, socioeconomic status, sexual orientation, political view, or insurance coverage.
+When you contact us for help, we don’t ask about any of that.
+We only ask for medically relevant information required to make appropriate triage and treatment recommendations.
 There is no judging.
-All of the information you give us is kept private and confidential.
+All of the information you give us is private and confidential.

 We value:

-• Public Health.
-We are dedicated to improving the public’s safety through an unrelenting search for hazards, aggressive advocacy of hazard elimination, effective public education in poison prevention, and successful collaborations with community and public health partners.
+- Public health.
+We are dedicated to improving the public’s safety through unimpaired access to state-of-the art triage and treatment guidance, an unrelenting search for hazards, aggressive advocacy of hazard elimination, effective public education in poison prevention, and successful collaborations with public health partners.

-We are committed to making our community a place where you and your family can be healthy and safe (especially from poisons) and to providing expert information so you can make informed decisions.
+- We are committed to making your community a place where you and your family can be healthy and safe, especially from poisons, and to providing expert information so you can make informed decisions.
 It’s our small contribution towards empowering you and helping you thrive.

 Services